adi225/WebSearchEngine/README.md

 To run the Spearman class,
 $ java -cp .:./lib/*:./src edu.nyu.cs.cs2580.Spearman ./data/index/pagerank ./data/index/numviews

-The computed correlation coefficient between PageRank and NumViews is 5.414377157557319E-12.
+The computed correlation coefficient between PageRank and NumViews is 0.4228893347462366 when using the canonical method of averaging ranks of documents with same pagerank/numviews.
+When using tie breaking based on URL, we obtained a Spearman coefficient of 0.4033400123446214.

 #Assignment 2